What is Italian Seasoning

 Varieties of Italian Seasoning

-Here are a few variations and specialty Italian seasoning blends that you might come across:
+Here are some common varieties of Italian seasoning that you might come across:

 What Does Italian Seasoning Taste Like